 potrace -c -q X:\test.bmp

 Make sure your bitmap is a black logo on a white background.

 You can instruct Potrace to generate less curves with the a command line option:

 Another tool that works great creating EPS files for use in BluffTitler is Vector Magic.

-When exporting as EPS from Adobe Illustrator CC, use the following settings:
+When exporting as EPS from Adobe Illustrator, use the following settings: